mpaiva/venus/_projects/2023-03-01-great-place-to-work.md

 ---
 title: Great Place To Work Hub
-brief: Lead future vision strategy for Great Place to Work Hub, an interactive way to complement HCM data demographics with how employees feel about their workplace.
+brief: I spearheaded the future vision for Great Place to Work Hub, mapping Diversity, Equity, and Inclusion demographic data with employees Belonging sentiment.
-subtitle: Lead future vision strategy for Great Place to Work Hub, an interactive way to complement HCM data demographics with how employees feel about their workplace.
+subtitle: It all comes down to leadership.
+Maximizing human potential through leadership effectiveness is vital for businesses to thrive in this new For All business frontier.
 date: 2023-03-01 00:00:03
-description: Great Place to Work is dedicated to creating exceptional workplace cultures.
-By providing research, consultancy, and certification programs, it helps organizations foster trust, pride, and camaraderie among employees.
-Its annual best workplace lists inspire companies to be outstanding employers.
+description: Great Place to Work focuses on cultivating top workplace cultures through research, consultancy, and certifications, promoting trust, pride, and camaraderie while inspiring organizations to excel as employers.
 featured_image: gptw-01.png
 accent_color: "#4C60E6"
 case_study: false